 Some of the risk factors for vulvar cancer include:

-- Prior incidence of squamous cell cancer of the cervix
+- prior history of squamous cell cancer of the cervix

-- Prior incidence of squamous cell cancer of the vagina
+- prior history of squamous cell cancer of the vagina.

-Vulvar intraepithelial neoplasia (VIN) is a pre-cancerous condition of the vulva.
+Vulval intraepithelial neoplasia (VIN) is a pre-cancerous condition of the vulva.
 It is uncommon, but appears to have a high risk of becoming cancerous if untreated.
 Of those women who are treated, 5 to 10 per cent may still develop vulvar cancer.
-If cancer cells reach the pelvic lymph nodes, secondary cancers can spread to almost anywhere in the body.

 Types of vulvar cancer